Updated: Sep 18

 The flag consists of four equal horizontal stripes with an equal vertical red in the middle of it.

 The horizontal stripes appear from top to bottom in blue, white, green, and yellow.
-There is a yellow five-point star situated on the blue stripe near the top left-hand corner of
+There is a yellow five-point star situated on the blue stripe near the top left-hand corner of the flag.

 The red color represents the blood of the nation spilled in its fight for